Startup Equity Guide for Founders Stock, Shares, and Equity: What's the Difference? When it…

 NSOs And ISOs: What’s the Difference?

-ISOs (incentive stock options) can only be granted to employees.
-They allow more flexibility with your tax strategy because they are not taxable at vesting.
+ISOs (incentive stock options) are only eligible for employees.
+They provide more flexibility with your tax plan because they are not taxable at vesting.
 Also, they have a lower tax burden than NSOs do because they are not subject to ordinary income tax on the difference in value between the exercise price and the fair market value (FMV) of the stock.

 NSOs (non-qualified stock options) can be granted to anyone, not just employees.
 They are taxable at vesting.
-NSOs are commonly used to compensate consultants, board members, and directors.
+NSOs are commonly used to compensate non-employees including consultants, board members, and directors.

-The way equity is structured can be far more important than the total amount given.
+The way an equity grant is structured can be far more important than the total amount given.
 Here are standard terms you should expect to see included in stock plans:

 Vesting — The process by which you accrue non-forfeitable rights to equity.
-Vesting protects companies from founders and employees who leave early and rewards those who stay for the long-term.
-Founder vesting is also a requirement for many VCs.
+Vesting protects companies from founders and employees who leave early and rewards those working for the long-term.
+Founder vesting is also required for many VC applications.

-The current industry standard is a four year schedule with monthly vesting over that period and a one year cliff.
+The current industry standard for vesting programs is a four year schedule with monthly vesting over that period and a one year cliff.
 The cliff is the time period that must pass before any founders’ or employee’s equity vests.